barnatemesi/Sensorless_PMSM_w_SMO_in_dq/README.md

 This observer is based on the following thesis: https://projekter.aau.dk/projekter/en/studentthesis/sensorless-control-of-pmsm-drive-using-slidingmodeobservers(96c2750d-2811-4e6c-b818-848f442a203b).html

-\textbf{Copyright}: The content of this report is freely available, but publication (with reference) may only be pursued due to agreement with the author.
+<b>Copyright</b>: The content of this report is freely available, but publication (with reference) may only be pursued due to
+agreement with the author.
 Please contact me in any case!